 - To develop research projects on wildlife aspects which have received less attention, such as migratory birds, insects and other wildlife species in the Serengeti Ecosystem.

-SERENGETI WILDLIFE RESEARCH CENTRE (SWRC)
+SERENGETI WILDLIFE RESEARCH CENTRE (SWRC) CONTACT

 Address: P.O.
 Box 661, Arusha, Tanzania.